GraemeMalcolm/openai-vision/Instructions/Labs/02-multimodal.md

     ```
 -->

-    The file is opened in a code editor.

 1. In the code file, replace the **your_project_endpoint** placeholder with the connection string for your project (copied from the project **Overview** page in the Azure AI Foundry portal), and the **your_model_deployment** placeholder with the name you assigned to your Phi-4-multimodal-instruct model deployment.
 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.